 Have you ever wondered about the difference between national banks and community banks?
 We’re here to tell you it goes way beyond convenience, and straight to the heart of important issues that affect all of us.

-Less fees, more savings
+1. Less fees, more savings

 For example, consider ATMs.
 A lot of national banks hit you with a hefty fee for not using their ATMs.
-Meanwhile, more and more community banks (like Gateway Bank) and credit unions are offering fee-free ATM networks.
-These ATM networks often provide you with even more nationwide coverage than the big banks do, giving you more banking options with no fees at all.
+Meanwhile, more community banks and credit unions are offering fee-free ATM networks, which can provide you with even broader nationwide coverage at no cost.

 Many local banks also offer added conveniences and perks for people who serve their community, like teachers, policemen, firemen, and other service professionals.
 For example, at Gateway Bank, we have a special account made just for folks like this: our Service First Checking Account.
 It’s our way of saying “thank you” to people who make Arizona such a great place to live.